isabella232/help-7/gitbook/superquery/scheduled-queries/schedule-query.md

 ## Scheduling a sequence of DML scripts

-You can save tons of time by setting up a series of [DML statements](https://cloud.google.com/bigquery/docs/reference/standard-sql/dml-syntax) to execute in a sequence — and how to schedule these in a single scheduler.  \
+You can save tons of time by setting up a series of [DML statements](https://cloud.google.com/bigquery/docs/reference/standard-sql/dml-syntax) to execute in a sequence &mdash; and how to schedule these in a single scheduler.  \
 \
 It might look a little bit like this:

 ```
 CREATE TABLE IF NOT EXISTS `myproject.mydataset.mytable` (
 the_time TIMESTAMP,
 customer_name STRING,
 item_name STRING,
 item_id NUMERIC NOT NULL,
 price NUMERIC);

 INSERT INTO `myproject.mydataset.mytable` (